MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/rooms/managed-meeting-rooms-portal.md

 **Healthy / Unhealthy rooms**:

 Devices and peripherals which don't have any incidents of severity “Important” are meeting current criteria for health are marked as healthy.
-There is a visual cue of a green heart to represent a healthy state.
-However, just because a room may be marked as Unhealthy (as indicated by a red broken heart), doesn't necessarily imply that there is a room *outage* for every unhealthy device in the portal.
+There's a visual cue of a green heart to represent a healthy state.
+However, just because a room may be marked as Unhealthy (as indicated by a red broken heart), doesn't necessarily imply that there's a room *outage* for every unhealthy device in the portal.
 The description and action part of the incident contains more specific details about the issue and potential impact on user experience.

 **Unmonitored device:**